Issues in higher education in the United States: Academic standards

-Financial pressures have made college administrations increasingly reluctant to lose the tuition obligations of students who might otherwise be failed or expelled, and to fill their classrooms they must accept students who will certainly not be able to complete a four-year degree in four years.
-Disruptive, immature or otherwise irresponsible behavior on the part of some of these students can impede the learning experiences of other students.
+Financial pressures have made college administrations increasingly reluctant to lose the tuition obligations of students who might otherwise be failed or expelled, and to fill their classrooms they must accept students who may not be able to complete a four-year degree in four years.

-In addition to the skills that are specific to any degree, employers are looking for evidence of critical thinking and analytical reasoning skills, teamworking skills, information literacy, ethical judgment, decision-making skills, fluency in speaking and writing in English, problem solving skills, and a wide knowledge of liberal arts and sciences.
-However, employers consider the typical graduate to be more or less deficient in all of these areas.

 Political views

 Research has been done since the 1970s into the political views of faculty members and whether this influences the student experience.
-Lecturers are more liberal supporting the Democratic than the general population.
+Lecturers are more liberal supporting the Democratic party than the general population.

-58% of Americans thought that college professors' political bias was a "serious problem", with this concerning 91% of "very conservative" adults, but only 3% of liberals.
+58 percent of Americans thought that college professors' political bias was a "serious problem", with this concerning 91 percent of "very conservative" adults, but only 3 percent of liberals.
 Research showed this did not affect their performance.

 Free speech on the campus is assumed.
 Some universities have been hit by lawsuits from right-wing groups who claim that they have facilitated disruptive actions by left-wing groups.
-Professors have claimed that universities routinely teach radical views, but prohibit any criticism of those views in class.
+Some professors have claimed that their universities teach controversial views, but prohibit any criticism of those views in class.

 The Anti-Defamation League verified more than 300 incidents of white nationalist hate propaganda at more than 200 college and university campuses in 2018.